Fusion of fNIRS and EEG: a step further in brain activity research

 Combining functional near-infrared spectroscopy (fNIRS) with electroencephalography (EEG) in experiments offers several advantages, making it a powerful approach for studying brain function and cognition.
 This combination provides complementary information about brain activity and can enhance the overall understanding of neural processes.
 Here are some key reasons to combine fNIRS with EEG in experiments:

-In summary, combining fNIRS and EEG in experiments offers a powerful and versatile approach to studying brain function, particularly when researchers require both high temporal resolution and improved spatial resolution.
+In summary, combining fNIRS and EEG in experiments offers a versatile approach to studying brain function, particularly when researchers require both high temporal resolution and improved spatial resolution.
 This multimodal approach has applications in various fields, including cognitive neuroscience, clinical research, neurorehabilitation, and brain-computer interface development.

 What is functional Near-Infrared Spectroscopy?

-As a result, there is a change in the concentration of oxyhemoglobin (HbO) and deoxyhemoglobin (HbR) in the blood in those areas. fNIRS detects these changes and provides a measure of localized brain activity.
+This increased blood flow results in changes in the concentration of oxyhemoglobin (HbO) and deoxyhemoglobin (HbR) in the blood in those areas. fNIRS detects these changes and provides a measure of localized brain activity.

 Types of fNIRS technology